millwardesque/five_beginner_games/one-button/README.md

 - Power ups
 - Player animations
 - Increase speed over time?
-- Change obstacle generation to allow top to extend beyond halfway (and vice-versa) as long as there is a gap
 - Spawn static obstacles
 - High-score (persistent)
 - Name for high-scores